About me, Emma

 “Erm, OK, thanks.
 You didn’t get the job.
 You talk too much.”

-On you wedding day I'll be observing everything.
-I'll listen to conversations between your guests and I'll notice that each guest has their own story, and their own connection with you.
-I'll capture that naturally, without people even noticing.
+On your wedding day, I’ll be observing everything.
+I’ll listen to conversations between your guests, and I’ll notice that each guest has their own story and their personal connection with you.
+I’ll capture that naturally, without people even noticing.

 I’ll listen to people telling jokes, and I’ll be ready before the punchline is delivered so I can capture the first laugh.